tomvit/dms-collector/README.md

 It reads a specified metric table and converts its data to CSV format according to a number of options.

 DMS is Weblogic Dynamic Monitoring Service providing a massive amount of sensors about Weblogic and application components performance.
-It can be accessed in a number of ways, one being Weblogic Scripting Tool (wlst) and a DMS Spy application.
+It can be accessed in a number of ways, one being Weblogic Scripting Tool (wlst) or a DMS Spy application.
 DMS Spy is used to access DMS metric tables with a browser while DMS Spy endpoints also provide metric tables in XML format. ```dms-collector``` uses the endpoints to retrieve the desired information.
-It was originally developed as a probe for [Universal Metric Collector](https://github.com/rstyczynski/umc) but can be used independently on UMC.
+It was originally developed as a probe for [Universal Metric Collector](https://github.com/rstyczynski/umc) but can be used independently of UMC.

 Run ```dms-collector --help``` to get more information on how to use it.